quil/quil/README.md

 ## API Exploration

 Quil supports an explorable API.
-For a full list of API categories and subcategories simply type `(doc-cats)` at the REPL.
+For a full list of API categories and subcategories simply type `(show-cats)` at the REPL.

-    user=> (doc-cats)
+    user=> (show-cats)
     1 Color (0)
        1.1 Creating & Reading (11)
        1.2 Loading & Displaying (1)